Meta-Dependence in Conditional Independence Testing: QUANTIFYING META-DEPENDENCE

-Second, CIMD is \emph{different} from Euclidean distance in the parameter space of the structural equation model.
-To see this, revisit the examples in Section~\ref{sec: CI Dependence Examples}: information projections do not move to the nearest point on the red and blue faithfulness-violation lines in Figure~\ref{fig:pos and neg corrleation} --- instead, they correspond to moving onto the violation lines by zeroing out correlations.
+Second, CIMD is related to, but distinct from, Euclidean distance in the parameter space of the structural equation model: in Figure~\ref{fig:pos and neg corrleation}, the moment projections do not land on the nearest point of the red and blue lines but reach them by zeroing out correlations.

-Third, CIMD is dependent on the joint distribution $P$.
-The CIMD between the same two tests may be positive for some $P$ and negative for other $Q$, as in Section~\ref{sec: neg dependence}.
+Third, CIMD depends on $P$: the same pair of tests can yield positive CIMD for one distribution and negative for another (Section~\ref{sec: neg dependence}).